Announcing the new suite of Statsig Javascript SDKs

 Smaller, more flexible packages

-Take, for example, the old js-lite SDK we released.
-Our Javascript SDK started to get so bloated with different features that the size ballooned, and some customers needed a more lightweight version.
-Unfortunately, we didn’t have a great way to share our Javascript code.
-So we forked the repository, and trimmed back as much as we could.
-We got it down to 12kB, but we had to cut a lot of features Today, I’m proud to say that the new @statsig/js-client SDK beats the outgoing statsig-js-lite package size, while maintaining support for our session replay and web analytics library extensions.
+Our Javascript SDK started to get so bloated with different features that the size ballooned, but some customers needed a more lightweight version—and we didn’t have a great way to share our Javascript code—so we forked the repository and trimmed back as much as we could.

-For comparison, heres the outgoing packages:
+For comparison, here are the outgoing packages:

 Library Compressed Size (kB) Download Time (Slow 3G) ms